Holocnemus pluchei: Phylogeny

 Holocnemus pluchei belongs to the family Pholcidae, which contains over 1800 species, including multiple types of "daddy long-legs".
 Within this family, H. pluchei belongs to the genus Holocnemus, which contains just two other species, H. caudatus, found in Spain and Sicily, and H. hispanicus, found in Spain.

 Habitat and distribution

 The marbled cellar spider is native to the Mediterranean area of Europe and Northern Africa.
 It may have been introduced to the North Pacific region of the United States in the mid-1900s.
 It is now commonly found in Southern California, and is considered an urban pest.
+It is also found in southern parts of Western Australia.
 It builds its web under rocks, in basements, or on walls of buildings.
 This species primarily inhabits warm terrain, spaces below rocks, caves, and basement areas.

 Diet

 Holocnemus pluchei prey on various species of insects, including fruit flies, houseflies, and damselflies.
 Some members of the species live in groups, and although this incurs an additional cost of decreased food per spider, it also allows each spider to expend less energy in producing silk for the web.

 In a group setting, size determines prey consumption, as the largest spider that detects the prey wins the prey about 80% of the time.
 Because food is limited in a natural habitat, increased food level significantly decreases development time of the spider from egg to adult and increases size, especially in males.
 This allows larger males to have a competitive advantage when stealing food from females' webs.
 For females, however, the extra molt that they sometimes undergo when the food supply is low increases their size.
 Since larger individuals often steal food from smaller individuals, females that were raised under low-food conditions have a competitive advantage.